 EPF has been financing subprojects through LENS2 project, which became effective in April 2014.
 LENS2 financing is used to fund subprojects through two of the five financing windows of EPF: Policy and Institutional Capacity Enhancement (PICE) (Component 1 under LENS2) and the Community Biodiversity Investments (CBI) (Component 2 under LENS2).
 Project administration and EPFO capacity building is also supported by LENS2 financing (Component 3).
 Of the total LENS2 budget of $38.83 million from WB, $33.4 million have been allocated for PICE and CBI subprojects and about 40 eligible Subproject Delivery Agencies (SDAs) have been identified in 2015.
 For more description about LENS2 project, please see Annex I.

+Summary of the key findings from the WB mission in November 2017 is provided in Annex 1(b) of this report while those for the MTR mission was provided in the fourth Semester Progress Report (4th SPR) submitted to WB on 15 August 2017.

+It is expected that these PFRM subprojects (KM, LPB, XK, and HP) will be endorsed by EPF Board in early 2018.

+In September 2017, DESIA was separated into the Department of Natural Resources and Environmental Policy (DNEP) and the Natural Resources and Environment Inspection Authority (NEIA).

 Some of these indicators are subject to change after restructuring as recommended in the Mid-Term Review.

 Some of these indicators are subject to change after restructuring as recommended during the Mid-Term Review.